-2022: Understanding the gap
+2023: Understanding the gap

-We are pleased to have made progress in closing our gender pay gap, which has narrowed by 39% year-on-year, to 8.6%.
-The recruitment industry remained extremely robust against a backdrop of continuing economic uncertainty and, as a result, our fee-earning co-members across Reed performed well.
-Our traditional recruitment consultancy business is made up of 56.2% female co-members, which means that when it performs well, we have a higher proportion of well paid female co-members.
+We are pleased to have made progress in closing our gender pay gap, which has narrowed by 48% year-on-year, to 4.5%.
+The recruitment industry remained robust against a backdrop of continuing economic uncertainty and, as a result, our fee-earning co-members across Reed performed well.
+Our traditional recruitment consultancy business is made up of 59% female co-members, which means that when it performs well, we have a higher proportion of well paid female co-members.

 Despite this progress, our gender pay gap exists because we have high paid males at the top of the business.

-As a business we continue to invest in technology and the people that support these strategic investments.
+As a business we continue to invest heavily in technology and the IT professionals that support these strategic investments.
 In the UK, one in six IT specialists and one in ten IT leaders are women, facts that we are not immune to.
 Recognising this, we take great efforts to operate fair, transparent and equitable recruitment and reward processes across our business.
-Externally, we support the Tech She Can Charter by running a hugely successful Women in Technology mentoring programme which connects women in technology with a senior career mentor.
-To date, this initiative has supported the careers of over 1,000 women in the technology industry.
+Externally, we support the Tech She Can Charter by running a hugely successful "Women in Tech Community", containing a mentoring programme which connects women in technology with a senior career mentor.
+To date, this initiative has supported the careers of over 2,400 women in the technology industry.

 We are confident that our bonus schemes incentivise and reward all co-members equally, regardless of gender.
 Our bonus gap continues to exist because we have more men at the very top of the organisation, who receive comparatively large bonuses.
-Due to current legislation around gender pay gap reporting, we have 258 part-time co-members, mostly female, who we cannot prorate the bonus calculations for.
+Due to current legislation around gender pay gap reporting, we have 220 part-time co-members, mostly female, who we cannot prorate the bonus calculations for.
+Our bonus gap narrowed this year compared to last year due to the good performance of our traditional recruitment consultancy business.